Get E-Book

 if (msg[0] === 2) handleMeasurement(msg);

-Size is part of the boundary too.
-A UDP datagram has one payload, and the practical payload size is constrained by IP packet size and the path MTU covered in Chapter 9.1.
-A payload that fits the theoretical UDP limit can still be a bad network message because IP fragmentation may be needed below it.
-Fragment loss drops the whole UDP payload from the receiver's point of view.
+Datagram size also needs discipline.
+A UDP datagram has one payload, and the practical payload size depends on IP packet size and the path MTU from Chapter 9.1.
+A payload can fit the theoretical UDP limit and still be a poor choice for real networks because IP fragmentation may be needed below it.
+If one fragment is lost, the whole UDP payload is lost from the receiver's point of view.

-For ordinary IPv4 UDP, the maximum UDP payload is 65,507 bytes: 65,535 bytes of IPv4 packet size, minus a 20-byte IPv4 header and an 8-byte UDP header.
-IPv6 has different header math and path rules.
-Real applications usually choose payloads far below those limits because Ethernet-sized paths, tunnels, VPNs, and cloud overlays reduce the safe size.
+For ordinary IPv4 UDP, the maximum UDP payload is 65,507 bytes - 65,535 bytes of IPv4 packet size minus a 20-byte IPv4 header and an 8-byte UDP header.
+IPv6 uses different header rules.
+Real applications usually choose payloads far below those limits because Ethernet paths, tunnels, VPNs, and cloud overlays reduce the safe size.

 const payload = Buffer.alloc(70_000);